HelpingHandsProject/Application/README.md

 ## Some tasks people could need help with:

-### During the coronavirus crisis - contactless help:
+### During the Coronavirus crisis - contactless help:

 - Go shopping
 - Pickup medicine
 - Walk the dog
 - Someone to talk with

-### After the corona crisis - general help:
+### After the Coronavirus crisis - general help:

 - Drive to the doctor
-- Feed pets during absence
 - Change a broken lightbulb
 - Mow the lawn
 - Baybysit